leonstel/leonstel.github.io/recursive_tree_part2.md

 parents in the leaf's branch must be deselected as well.

 ##### Case3
-When a leaf hides its children but its children do have some but not all selected notify the user with an indeterminate checkbox.
+When a leaf hides its children but its children do have some but not all leafs selected notify the user with an indeterminate checkbox.
 If a leaf is being hide and all its children has been selected then this leaf will still be selected (this last case is not displayed in the case table).